 circuits (electric dryers, electric ranges/ovens, central A/C systems, etc.) and does not have the same

 potential issues as solid single conductor aluminum wiring.

-There are a few ways to help determine if solid conductor aluminum wiring is present in a home, however none is 100% certain in all homes since fixed walls/ceilings and insulation exist.
-One method would entail looking in the electrical panel at the bare branch circuit grounding conductors or the insulated wiring connected to the circuit breakers (see the photo below).
+There are a few ways to help determine if solid conductor aluminum wiring is present in a pre-1978 home, however none is 100% certain in all homes since much of the home's wiring is hidden behind fixed walls/ceilings and insulation.
+One method would entail looking in the electrical panel at the bare branch circuit grounding conductors or the insulated wiring connected to the circuit breakers (see the photos above).
 Often, only a small amount of wire insulation is removed from wiring where it is connected to a circuit breaker, so seeing the actual metal in the wire may be quite difficult and inconclusive

 Note: Removing the deadfront cover of an electrical panel or fuse box may cause injury, shock, or even death (electrocution).
 Leave this function to a qualified home inspector or electrician only!

 It is not safe, however, to assume there is no solid aluminum wiring in the home from this era, just because you find none in the panel.
 Solid conductor aluminum wiring may have been used for parts of circuits within walls or for some or all of the circuits in the structure.
 I occasionally find homes built in the 1960s and 1970s that have some copper and some solid conductor aluminum wiring.